comsysto/jumbodb/README.md

 Already using Apache Hadoop for batch data deliveries?
 Need the efficient store for your analytical application?

-dumboDB allows you to store, index and query large amounts of data using Apache Hadoop core features
+jumboDB allows you to store, index and query large amounts of data using Apache Hadoop core features

 ## Big Data for the masses!